-- 1 Choose File→New→Report. - 2 On New Report, type the following text as the file name: SalesByTerritory.rptdesign - 3 Choose Finish.
+- 1 Choose File→New→Report. - 2 In Select Project, select the project in which to create the report, then choose Next. - 3 In New Report, type the following text as the file name:

+SalesByTerritory.rptdesign

+4 Choose Finish.
 A blank report appears in the layout editor.